 A concept stormwater plan accompanies this development application.
-In this regard the requirements of this subsection have been reasonably satisfied and the proposal has been designed appropriate for the site.
-Refer to concept stormwater plan for more detail.
+The proposal incorporates an OSD tank within the basement level.
+Surface runoff and roof waters are to drain to the front of the site.
+Refer to stormwater plan for additional details.

 Chapter 2.3 Tree Management